<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=58103&amp;fmt=gif">

 Specifically, OpenShift ran on-premises for steady-state workloads and kept a hybrid path for cloud burst when demand spiked.

-Red Hat brought in Shadow-Soft to accelerate technical certainty and reduce platform risk.
-We provided architecture guidance across the target environment and validated that OpenShift met the client’s constraints: an aggressive savings timeline, hybrid requirements, and the need for consistent Kubernetes operations across teams.
+Red Hat partnered with Shadow-Soft to validate the technical approach with OpenShift and keep the program on schedule.
+We guided architecture across the target environment and validated that OpenShift met the client’s constraints: an aggressive savings timeline, hybrid requirements, and the need for consistent Kubernetes operations across teams.

 The final approach is anchored on OpenShift Platform Plus with Ansible and RHEL, with a clear expansion path: ROSA for remaining AWS workloads and OpenShift AI as the next adoption phase once the core platform is stabilized.